Minnesota

 What is the Update?

-Eligible employees will be able to take up to12 weeks leave for their own serious health condition, and up to 12 weeks leave for other leave types – family care, bonding, qualifying exigency, and safety leave (time off because of domestic abuse, sexual assault, or stalking of the employee or a family member to seek medical attention, victim services, counseling, relocation, or legal advice).
-However, an employee may only take up to 20 weeks combined of paid leave in a benefit year, not to exceed the 12 weeks allotted for the different leave types.
-Leave under the MN PFML will run concurrently with federal FMLA when the employee is eligible for leave under both laws, and leave is taken for a qualifying reason.
+Eligible employees can take up to 12 weeks of leave for their own serious health condition, or up to 12 weeks of leave for other reasons – family care, bonding, qualifying exigency, and safety leave (time off because of domestic abuse, sexual assault, or stalking of the employee or a family member to seek medical attention, victim services, counseling, relocation, or legal advice).
+However, an employee may only take up to 20 weeks combined of paid leave in a benefit year, not to exceed the 12 weeks allotted for the different leave reasons.
+Leave under the MN PLL runs concurrently with the Minnesota Pregnancy and Parental Leave Act as well as the federal FMLA when the employee is eligible for leave under these laws.
+An eligible employee can file an application for benefits and establish a benefit account with the Division up to 60 days prior to their leave, and the Division will determine the employee’s eligibility for PLL.

 Handbook/Policy Updates